 - bbPress if you want to add a forum to your site

 Important!
 WordPress and the third-party plugin developers will make bug fixes, add new features, and release security updates periodically.
 You must update your WordPress site and plugins as soon as the updates are released so that you’re running the latest, safest versions.
-Note: Many managed WordPress hosts automatically update WordPress for you.
+Please note that Mmny managed WordPress hosts automatically update WordPress for you.

 Start selling memberships the easy way! 🚀 🙌 💪

 Join some of the world's biggest audience-supported creators.